kubernetes/website/content/en/docs/concepts/containers/images.md

 Container images are usually given a name such as `pause`, `example/mycontainer`, or `kube-apiserver`.
-Images can also include a registry hostname; for example: `fictional.registry.example/imagename`, and possible a port number as well; for example: `fictional.registry.example:10443/imagename`.
+Images can also include a registry hostname; for example: `fictional.registry.example/imagename`, and possibly a port number as well; for example: `fictional.registry.example:10443/imagename`.

 If you don't specify a registry hostname, Kubernetes assumes that you mean the Docker public registry.